dankimio/dankimio.github.io/_posts/2014-07-08-latex-cyrillic.md

 ![LaTeX collections](/images/2014/latex-cyrillic/latex-collections.png)

-Two collections are recommended for cyrillic documents: `collection-fontsrecommended` (collection of widely used fonts) and `collection-langcyrillic` for cyrillc typesetting.
+Two collections are recommended for cyrillic documents: `collection-fontsrecommended` (collection of widely used fonts) and `collection-langcyrillic` for cyrillic typesetting.

 Now creating a document with following code will result working russian characters in output file.